-President Obama: “Elijah Cummings was a man of noble and good heart.
-His parents and his faith planted the seeds of hope, and love, and compassion, and righteousness in that good soil of his.
-He has harvested all the crops that he could, for the Lord has now called Elijah home, to give his humble, faithful servant rest.
-And it now falls on us to continue his work, so that other young boys and girls from Baltimore, across Maryland, across the United States, and around the world might too have a chance to grow and to flourish.”
+Barack Obama: “Elijah Cummings was a man of noble and good heart.
+His parents and his faith planted the seeds of hope and love and compassion and righteousness in that good soil of his.
+He has harvested all the crop that he could, for the Lord has now called Elijah home to give his humble, faithful servant rest.
+And it now falls on us to continue his work, so that other young boys and girls in Baltimore, across Maryland, across the United States and around the world might, too, have a chance to grow and to flourish.”

 That was President Obama speaking Friday in Baltimore at the late Congressmember Elijah Cummings’s funeral.
 He died earlier this month at the age of 68.